wp-plugins/postviaemail/readme.txt

 Contributors: jonefox
 Tags: email, post, posting
 Requires at least: 3.0
+Tested up to: 3.0.1
 Stable tag: 1.0

 The easiest way to post to your WordPress blog using email.
-Just activate the plugin and you'll get an email address to send to which will post the contents directly to your blog.

 == Description ==